GGGiozzaG/Acoustic-Geomechanics/README.md

 # Acoustic Geomechanics
-This section has scripts and contents related to applications of acoustics on geomechanics
+This section has scripts and contents showing how acoustics addresses some basic geomechanics problems